IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 ## The **Feed** is the event adapter

-In the case of ICF's model, the Event Source is more conceptual and the **Feed** actually represents an "adapter" service in the system that understands how to connect to or receive data an Event Source, adapt it to a normalized form that can be "fed" to a function by invoking its _Trigger_.
+In the case of ICF's model, the Event Source is more conceptual and the **Feed** actually represents an "adapter" service in the system that understands how to connect to and/or receive data from an Event Source, adapt it to a normalized form that can be "fed" to a function by invoking its _Trigger_.

 Feeds follow one of three patterns: